amigavision/amigavision.github.io/vs.md

 ### AmigaVision is not a RetroArch-style abstraction layer
 It does not try to make the Amiga behave like a generic “core” inside a universal frontend.
 Amiga-specific behavior is preserved rather than normalized, and it has an Amiga-native launcher.

-### AmigaVision is not a “tweak it yourself” hobby project
+### AmigaVision is not a “tweak it Yourself” hobby project
 You should not need deep Amiga knowledge, endless config edits, or per-game fixes just to get accurate results.

 ### AmigaVision is not trying to replace original hardware — instead aiming for making it easier to use